Wilderness Regulations

 • Limited in numbers of permits per day

-• Available during the off-season for hikers on Tomichi, Gunnison, and Warner routes at the South Rim Visitor Center the day of their trip, either from a ranger during visitor center hours, or by self-registration.
-Dates of the off-season are dependent on weather, staffing and visitor numbers - in the ballpark of mid-October to mid-May.
+• Available during the off-season for hikers on Tomichi, Gunnison, and Warner routes at the South Rim Visitor Center the day of the trip, either from a ranger during visitor center hours, or by self-registration.
+Dates of the off-season are dependent on weather, staffing and visitor numbers - approximately mid-September to mid-May.

-• Available during the busy season for hikers on Tomichi, Gunnison, and Warner routes at the South Rim Visitor Center 1.5 hours before closing the day before the trip or during visitor center hours on the day of the hike.
+• Available during the busy season for hikers on Tomichi, Gunnison, and Warner routes at the South Rim Visitor Center at 3:30 pm the day before the trip, or during visitor center hours on the day of the hike (if any spaces remain).
 There is no self-registration permitted on these routes during the busy season.

 • Climbers and kayakers must obtain their permit on the day of their adventure.
 There are permit self-registration kiosks with instructions when the visitor center is closed.
 Be sure to thoroughly complete the permit with accurate and legible information.

-Permits help us monitor use of the wilderness, and to keep tabs on this great resource.
-They also help us identify potential emergencies by letting us know your expected itinerary.
+Permits help us monitor use of the wilderness and protect it from resource damage and overuse.
+They also help us identify potential emergencies by letting the park know about your expected itinerary.

 • Established hiking trails, including Rim Rock Nature Trail, Oak Flat Loop Trail, Cedar Point Nature Trail, Warner Point Nature Trail, Uplands Trail, Chasm View Nature Trail, North Vista Trail, Deadhorse Trail